MariosGkMeng/MATLAB-Personalized-Plotter/README.md

+(you can use the help command for this function if you don't want to read the entire README file)
 # MATLAB-Personalized-Plotter

 This is a simple tool (both in usage and development) that serves the purpose of simplifying and generalizing the process of plotting in MATLAB.